Dental Implants – North Las Vegas, Nevada

 Costs of Implant Dentistry

-For the most part, our Las Vegas dental implant services cost more than other tooth replacement procedures.
+For the most part, our North Las Vegas dental implants cost more than other tooth replacement procedures.
 This is because of the invasive nature of the treatment, the anesthesia and the quality of the restoration and titanium implant.
 In general, the procedure can cost anywhere from $1,500-$4,000.
 The cost depends on the type of implant used.
 Insurance can help in some cases so check with your provider about dental implant expenses.

 Implant Dentistry Baldwin Distinctive Dentistry

-At our office, we offer dental implants in the Las Vegas area.
+At our office, we offer dental implants in the North Vegas area.
 Dr. Baldwin makes sure that each implant patient receives a thorough consultation and creates a customized treatment plan for your unique case.
 Through each step of the procedure, he will answer all questions and help educate you on caring for your new teeth after the procedure.
 If you are interested in this procedure and would like more information, schedule your consultation with us today!